-

 The ulnar collateral ligament (UCL), also called medial collateral ligament, is located on the inside of the elbow and connects the ulna bone to the humerus bone.
 It is one of the main stabilizing ligaments in the elbow especially with overhead activities such as throwing and pitching.
 When this ligament is injured or torn, it can end a professional athlete’s career unless surgery is performed.

-Know More Treatment - Flexion Contracture
+Know More Treatment -

 Osteochondral Defect